 Will GST help in curbing black money?

 This is the question which is hovering over mind of each and every person in the country.
-Well there is no straight answer to that question but let’s see the measures being introduced in GST ta tackle the monster of black money.
+Well there is no straight answer to that question but let’s see the measures being introduced in Goods and Services Tax to tackle the monster of black money.

 A pakka bill is essentially either a sale invoice or tax invoice on which the buyer needs to pay tax on value of goods being purchased.
 Since, tax is paid, it is accounted for in financial system.